ReDI-School/fullstack_bootcamp/volunteers/coach.md

 **In the Session:**
 1. Join the Zoom Call 5 minutes before the Session starts.
 2. Claim Host (Check out the pinned Guide in Slack on how to do so).
 3. Wait until 19:05 to give everyone a chance to arrive and kick-off.
+You can use [Coaching Slides](https://docs.google.com/presentation/d/1dmqKmogq0h0jlT72YHExxUzFRTWN4UrTPIISnyQnUXg/edit#slide=id.g2ea1f48da22_0_0) to introduce the coaching session.
 4. Open 5 breakout rooms.
 Every student group joins their respective breakout room, and the coaches distribute themselves to the breakout rooms.
 5. In the breakout room, every student has 5 minutes to present.
 Afterward, the coach and other students have 10 minutes for Q&A and help the student further progress or finish with their solution.
 Then, the next student presents.

 **After the Session:**
 1. Track the progress of the students in your breakout room in the progress sheet (link in Slack).